Terabit-Ethernet/NetChannel/README.md

 ### Getting Started Guide
 Through the following three sections, we provide getting started instructions to install NetChannel and to run experiments.

-   - **Build NetChannel Kernel (10 human-mins + 30 compute-mins + 5 reboot-mins):**
+   - **Build NetChannel (10 human-mins + 30 compute-mins + 5 reboot-mins):**
 NetChannel requires some modifications in the Linux kernel, so it requires kernel compilation and system reboot into the NetChannel kernel.
-This section covers how to build the Linux kernel with the NetChannel patch.
+This section covers how to build (1) the Linux kernel with the NetChannel patch, (2) the NetChannel kernel modules, and (3) the NetChannel test applications.
-   - **Build NetChannel Kernel Modules (10 human-mins):**
+   - **Run Toy-experiments (5-10 compute-mins):**
-This section covers how to build the NetChannel kernel modules.
+This section covers how to setup the servers and run experiments with the NetChannel kernel modules.
    - **[SIGCOMM 2022 Artifact Evaluation](#SIGCOMM-2022-Artifact-Evaluation) (xxx compute-mins):**
 This section provides the detailed instructions to reproduce all individual results presented in our SIGCOMM 2022 paper.